DragonMinded/naomidoom/README.md

-# Doom for Sega NAomi
+# Doom for Sega Naomi

 This is a port of the original Doom source code for the Sega Naomi platform.
 It is based on the work of Kristoffer Andersen who got Doom ported to a framebuffer.
 Currently there is no input or sound, and after